Strategies for Teaching Quantitative Concepts Online

 • Focusing on current events is a great way to use discussion boards.
 Students can read or listen to news stories about current topics and discuss their views on the discussion boards.
 In addition, they can practice their writing skills by creating their own articles and editorials.

-• Cause & Effect: ask for causal relationships between ideas, actions or events
+• Cause and Effect: Ask for causal relationships between ideas, actions, or events.

 Facilitation Strategies